 Girl Scouts who have earned high awards should also consider the following awards and scholarships:

-National Young Woman of Distinction (NYWOD) is the designation conferred by Girl Scouts of the USA on ten Girl Scout Gold Award recipients whose final projects demonstrated extraordinary leadership, had a measurable and sustainable impact, and addressed a local challenge that related to a national and/or global issue.
-For more information on past NYWOD girls, click here.
-Information about the next NYWOD competition has not yet been released by Girl Scouts of the USA.
-Girl Scouts Nation's Capital will keep you informed through Rallyhood as soon as it is received, but it is likely that the next application deadline will not occur until Spring 2015.
+National Gold Award Girl Scouts is the designation conferred by Girl Scouts of the USA on ten Girl Scout Gold Award recipients whose final projects demonstrated extraordinary leadership, had a measurable and sustainable impact, and addressed a local challenge that related to a national and/or global issue.
+For more information on past honorees, click here.

 Trinity Washington University is proud to join forces with Girl Scouts Nation's Capital in celebrating women's achievements and encouraging new generations of girls and women to pursue their dreams through obtaining undergraduate and graduate degrees.
 Trinity Washington University awards the following merit scholarships and grants to active Girl Scouts and Troop Leaders who meet Trinity's academic requirements and who choose to attend the university: